ovidlabs/majel/CONTRIBUTING.md

 #### Breaking Changes

-If your contribution includes any breaking changes (including any changes to the DB schema; backwards-incompatible changes to the GraphQL APIs or VendureConfig; backwards-incompatible changes to current behavior), please include a `BREAKING CHANGE` section in your commit message as per the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-both-and-breaking-change-footer).
+If your contribution includes any breaking changes (including any changes to the DB schema; backwards-incompatible changes to the GraphQL APIs or Config; backwards-incompatible changes to current behavior), please include a `BREAKING CHANGE` section in your commit message as per the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-both-and-breaking-change-footer).

-Please also make your pull request against the `major` branch rather than `master` in the case of breaking changes.
+Please also make your pull request against the `major` branch rather than `main` in the case of breaking changes.

 Example: